logo

 Inherent in the process of evaluating a document is the discovery of errors.
 Thus, it is expedient for me to offer editing services in my work whenever I look closely at student essays, personal statements, and other academic documents.
 I provide basic line editing which covers about everything that needs to be corrected during the writing process.
 Editing and final proofreading by an objective observer can make the difference between making a good impression or a bad impression depending on the quality of your writing.

-I have spent a significant part of my career helping international students and scholars "polish" their final draft of documents resulting in positive outcomes.
+I have spent a significant part of my career helping international students and scholars "polish" their final draft of documents resulting in positive outcomes including publications.

 If you need this kind of assistance, contact me with a brief description of your document, i.e. type of document and length (you can also include a sample in the form on the "Contact Me" page).